mautic/mautic-documentation/pages/03.Setup/01.how-to-install-mautic/docs.en.md

 * Check if there is enough free disk space to run the installation - don't forget to factor in the database size
 * Ensure PHPs `max_execution_time` is at least 240 seconds

 Mautic requires a MySQL/MariaDB database, so make sure that you have created one and have the credentials to hand for the user account with permissions to interact with the database.
-Remember to check that the version of MySQL/MariaDB matches the [minimum requirements] [minimum-requirements].
+Remember to verify that the version of MySQL/MariaDB matches the [minimum requirements] [minimum-requirements].

 ### Uploading the production package
-Once you have downloaded the zip file, you need to upload this to your web server and unzip it in the appropriate directory where you would like Mautic to be located.
+Once you have downloaded the zip file, you need to upload this to your web server and unzip it in the appropriate directory where you would like to host your Mautic instance.

 Ensure that the web server has the correct permissions to access the files after you have unzipped them - read the documentation on [working with file and folder permissions][file-permissions].